nfmccall21/Machine-Learning-Final-Project/README.md

 We alternated drafting and editing responsibilities throughout the writing process, making sure both voices and ideas were integrated and that we both fully understood 100% of the project.
 Natalie took the lead on portions of the code implementation, while Sarah led the design and development of the poster.
 The final submission reflects a joint effort, with no singular ownership over any part.
 This approach worked best for our work quality and understanding of the methods and findings.

+A rough estimate of the time everything took:
+Research 13 hours.
+This involved reading articles and looking up/learning effective coding techniques.
+Coding 15-17 hours.
+This involved writing code, troubleshooting, and around 70 hours of waiting for the tuning machine.
+Poster and presentation prep 6-8. this included compiling information, making charts, and understanding the code outputs.